 Rev. Dr. Shanta Premawardhana is president of SCUPE.
 A Baptist pastor from Sri Lanka, he was most recently the director for the Program Interreligious Dialogue and Cooperation at the World Council of Churches (WCC), a worldwide fellowship of 349 Protestant and Orthodox churches based in Geneva, Switzerland.
 Prior to moving to Geneva, Premawardhana served as the Associate General Secretary for Interfaith Relations at the National Council of Churches of Christ, based in New York.
 Following seminary education in Sri Lanka and India, Premawardhana arrived in the United States in 1981 for graduate study at Northwestern University in Evanston, Illinois, where he earned his M.A. and Ph.D, in Religion.
 Continuing to live in the Chicago area, he founded the Chicago Ashram of Jesus Christ, a Christian community with an outreach to South Asian immigrants from many cultural backgrounds and religious traditions and served for fourteen years as senior pastor of Ellis Avenue Church located in the south side of Chicago.

-Rev. Charles Amjad-Ali, Ph.D., Th.D. is the Martin Luther King, Jr. Chair of Justice and Christian Community, and Director of Islamic Studies at Luther Seminary, St. Paul, Minnesota emeritus.
+Rev. Charles Amjad-Ali, Ph.D., Th.D. was most recently the Martin Luther King, Jr. Chair of Justice and Christian Community, and Director of Islamic Studies at Luther Seminary, St. Paul, MN.
 He was the Desmond Tutu Chair of Ecumenical Theology and Social Transformation in Africa at the University of Western Cape in South Africa, during the summer of 2013.
 Among many others he has lectured at Princeton, Notre Dame, St. Thomas, Temple, Uppsala (in Sweden), Freiburg and Frankfurt (in Germany), Stellenbosch, UNISA, Western Cape, Johannesburg (in South Africa) Universities and as well as at Princeton, and Union Theological Seminaries, and served on faculties in South Africa, Sweden, England, Germany, Australia, Japan, the Philippines, and his native Pakistan.

 He is an ordained presbyter of the Church of Pakistan.
 He was the director of the Christian Study Center in Rawalpindi, Pakistan, which focused on Christian-Muslim dialogue, peace advocacy, and human rights work, from 1985 till 1995, the director of political education at the Aurat (Women) Foundation in Pakistan, in 1995-96, and was a founding member of the Human Rights Commission of Pakistan.
 He was chair of the Urban Rural Mission (URM) of the Commission on World Mission and Evangelism (CWME) of the World Council of Churches (WCC) in 1992 and was a core member URM/CWE from 1989-1993.
 He was also one of the members of the Faith and Order Commission of the World Council of Churches from 1989-1993 and for the Christian Conference of Asia from 1993-1996.